Moros1138/pge-template-project/README.md

 The compiled binary will be located in ``linux-build/bin`` directory.

+**NOTE: if you're executing the program, ensure you have the correct working directory, which contains the executable!**

 ## MacOS (with XCode)

 Open a Terminal and navigate to the directory which you downloaded the project.
 Issue the following command: